looker-open-source/sdk-codegen/byosdk.md

 What all `AuthSession` implementations have in common is:

-- the use an authorization token (typically added into a request's properties by the `authentication` callback) to authenticate the API user's request
+- the use of an authorization token (typically added into a request's properties by the `authentication` callback) to authenticate the API user's request
 - the session will track whether the authorization token is expired or not.
 If it is expired, the session will automatically re-authenticate the API user by reading the necessary credential information from `readConfig()`, "logging"